Take these steps to stay healthy when you are traveling outside the United States.

 Both bug and animal bites can put you at risk for diseases, especially in certain countries.

 For example, mosquitoes can spread malaria in Africa and Asia.
 And dogs in Central and South America are more likely to have rabies than dogs in the United States.
-People can get rabies if an infected dog bites them.
+You can get rabies if an infected dog bites you.

 Here are some basic tips: